sahil639/Open-CV-projects/README.md

 1.Keep the PC camera stable and ensure that there frame is empty or void of the object that is going to be targeted for masking

-2.Run the python script in your IDE
+2.Run the python script in your preferred IDE, I used jupyter notebook.

-3.Two windows will pop up: The first one giving the Hue, Saturation, Value of colour of sheet, the second displaying output.
+3.Couple of windows will pop up: The first window consists of sliders for Hue, Saturation, Value of colour of sheet, the second displaying live video output.

-4.Adjust the HSV values for the color of sheet to be in range.
+4.Adjust the HSV values for the color of the object that you want to use as an object to hide yourself in its color range.

-5.Enjoy the effect.
+5.Play around with different objects and use thenm as your invisibility cloak

+6.Star this repo for future OpenCV projects!!!💯✨